peteromallet/Mellon-Parser-Example/README.md

 ```
 ## How It Works

 1. The parser uses the `ast` module to read and parse each Python file without executing the code.
-2. It extracts class attributes such as `label`, `description`, `category`, `execution_type` and a special attribute `params` that defines the node's configurable fields.
+2. If the class inherits from NodeBase, it extracts class attributes such as `label`, `description`, `category`, `execution_type` and a special attribute `params` that defines the node's configurable fields.
-3. Return a JSON string containing the parsed data - that could be read into Mellon.
+3. It return a JSON string containing the parsed data - that could be read into Mellon.
-4. Print a formatted output to the console with filename headers, class names, and parameter details for demo purposes.
+4. It prints a formatted output to the console with filename headers, class names, and parameter details for demo purposes.

 ## Data Format